-As a Dispatcher, you will work closely with 101 Switchboard Operators and Call Handlers to assess the calls received and use your judgement to advise, direct and deploy police resources.
+As a dispatcher, you will work closely with 101 switchboard operators and call handlers to assess calls and use your judgement to advise, direct and deploy police resources.

 Whether there has been a serious road accident, a burglary is in progress or a person is missing, you will make the decision about how we respond to incidents and guide police teams in their response.